MeganRoberts-dev/office_duties/README.md

 ## User Stories

-🛑🛑🛑🛑🛑🛑🛑🛑🛑🛑 START OF NOTES (to be deleted)

-In this section, list all of your user stories for the project.

-🛑🛑🛑🛑🛑🛑🛑🛑🛑🛑-END OF NOTES (to be deleted)

 ### New Site Users

 - As a new site user, I would like to register to the site, so that I can enter and use the application.